aws-amplify/docs/docs/lib/predictions/fragments/js/sample.md

-              width, // ratio of overall image width height, // ratio of overall image height left, // left coordinate as a ratio of overall image width top, // top coordinate as a ratio of overall image heigth } = boundingBox;
+              width, // ratio of overall image width height, // ratio of overall image height left, // left coordinate as a ratio of overall image width top, // top coordinate as a ratio of overall image height } = boundingBox;
             imageId = externalImageId;
             if (name) {